smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 However, we need n² bits.
 This will be a very sparse matrix because each node can only have four possible neighbors.
 This is an inefficient use of space.
-It might be fine for the typical mazes we expect a human to solve, but lets assume we must support Mazes of Unusual Size.
+It might be fine for the typical mazes we expect a human to solve, but let's assume we must support Mazes of Unusual Size.
 We can do better.

 ## Vector of Edges